-- Is the open data ready for exploration?
+• Is the open data ready for exploration?
 Is the metadata complete?
 What about the granularity?
-Do we have enough information about the domain/region the data is describing? - Is it possible to fuse heterogeneous data and formats from different publishers and what are the necessary steps?
-Are there standard services for querying government portals?
+Do we have enough information about the domain/region the data is describing?

 1 http://data.worldbank.org/about/open-government-data-toolkit/knowledge-repository